junxit/us-congress-bills-117/metadata.md

 - 2021-06-24 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2021-06-24 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2021-06-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 91.
+- 2021-07-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S5056; text: 02/22/2021 CR S773-774)
+- 2021-07-22 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S5056; text: 02/22/2021 CR S773-774)